-In your letter of April 19, 2013, you request interpretive guidance regarding the use of pre-inception index performance ("PIP") data in communications regarding certain exchange traded products ("ETPs") distributed solely to "institutional investors" as defined in FINRA Rule 2210(a)(4)', excluding financial intermediaries who intend to share the PIP data with persons other than institutional investors.
+In your letter of April 19, 2013, you request interpretive guidance regarding the use of pre-inception index performance ("PIP") data in communications regarding certain exchange traded products ("ETPs") distributed solely to "institutional investors" as defined in FINRA Rule 2210(a)(4), excluding financial intermediaries who intend to share the PIP data with persons other than institutional investors.
 ALPS Distributors, Inc. ("ADI") believes that PIP data is useful to institutional investors in analyzing ETPs and that such institutional investors should be able to understand the potential benefits and drawbacks of such information.

 Your letter defines ETPs to comprise publicly traded securities structured as exchange traded notes, grantor trusts or registered investment companies.
-ADI markets passively-managed ETPs that are based on newly created indexes that have been developed according to pre-defined rules that cannot be altered except under extraordinary market, political or macroeconomic conditions.
-PIP data models the performance of such an index had it existed prior to the inception date of the index.
+ADI markets passively-managed ETPs that are based on newly created indexes that have

-1 Pursuant to FINRA Rule 2210(a)(4), the term "institutional investor" means any: person described in Rule 4512(c), regardless of whether that person has an account with the FINRA member; governmental entity or subdivision thereof; employee benefit plan that meets the requirements of Section 403(b) or Section 457 of the Internal Revenue Code and has at least 100 participants, but does not include any participant of such a plan; qualified plan, as defined in Section 3(a)(12)(C) of the Act, that has at least 100 participants, but does not include any participant of such a plan; FINRA member or registered associated person of such a member; and person acting solely on behalf of any such institutional investor.
+Pursuant to FINRA Rule 2210(a)(4), the term "institutional investor" means any: person described in Rule 4512(c), regardless of whether that person has an account with the FINRA member; governmental entity or subdivision thereof; employee benefit plan that meets the requirements of Section 403(b) or Section 457 of the Internal Revenue Code and has at least 100 participants, but does not include any participant of such a plan; qualified plan, as defined in Section 3(a)(12)(C) of the Act, that has at least 100 participants, but does not include any participant of such a plan; FINRA member or registered associated person of such a member; and person acting solely on behalf of any such institutional investor.